Broso56/DDBot/README.md

 How to set up the bot:
 - Follow instructions for making a bot profile
-- Create file 'clienttoken.py' with 'token = <your client token>'
+- Create file 'clienttoken.py' with 'token = YOUR_TOKEN'
 - Download files
 - Select needed scopes & permissions
 - run 'run.py'